-Will your insurance pay if your home is damaged or lost in one of these disasters?
-Here’s a summary of what flood, earthquake and home hazard insurance policies do and don’t cover, along with steps to take to protect yourself at a price you can pay.
+Here’s a summary of what home insurance policies do and don’t cover, along with steps to take to protect yourself at a price you can afford.

-While your homeowners policy probably doesn’t cover many disasters — mudslides, sinkholes, war, pollution, mold, sewer backup, landslides, earthquakes and floods among them — it does protect against fire, including wildfire, says The National Fire Protection Association’s Firewise site.
+Your homeowners policy probably doesn’t cover many disasters, including mudslides, sinkholes, war, pollution, mold, sewer backups, landslides, earthquakes and floods.
+But it does protect against fire, including wildfires, says the National Fire Protection Association’s Firewise site.

 - Replace your home’s structure.
 To tell if your coverage is adequate, ask one or two local builders to estimate the price of replacing your home.
 If you own an older home, the institute adds, you may not be able to buy a replacement-cost policy.
 Instead, you may have to buy a modified replacement-cost policy.